Business email compromise (BEC): A highly deceptive and destructive scam

 <p>Business email compromise (BEC): A highly deceptive and destructive scam</p>

-Email has become the cornerstone of communication in the business world.
-Therefore, email is an increasingly appealing channel to cybercriminals.
+The widespread reliance on email has made it a prime target for cybercriminals.
 Over the past few years, a form of cyberattack known as business email compromise (BEC) has escalated in frequency and impact, causing significant financial and reputational damage to victim companies.

 What is business email compromise?

-One of the most challenging aspects of BEC is that it’s often months before the client realizes they’ve been a victim of fraud.
-To help clients avoid becoming victims, we remain committed to sharing details of the latest fraud schemes so you can more easily identify red flags and take the appropriate preventive measures.
-Here’s what happened in a recent situation where criminals used BEC to defraud a Key business client.
+One of the most challenging aspects of BEC is that it’s often months before the target realizes they’ve been a victim of fraud.
+Below are two examples of how criminals can use BEC to defraud business clients.

 Tips for protecting your business from BEC fraud

-Remember, it only takes one employee being deceived by BEC to fulfill the hacker’s financial request and make your company a victim.
+Remember, it only takes one deceived employee fulfilling a fraudulent request to victimize your entire company.
 To help your business avoid being defrauded by BEC schemes:

 Ensure all employees, particularly those with financial authorization, understand how BEC works and know what to look for.

-Require two levels of approval from AP-authorized employees for all outgoing payments.
-(You can adjust authorization settings in KeyBank payment systems.)
+Require multiple levels of approval from authorized employees for all outgoing payments.

 Review accounts frequently for suspicious transactions or unusual activity.